Dental Implants — Sugar Land, TX

 How Long Does It Take to Get Dental Implants?

-Typically, rebuilding your smile with a dental implant is a multi-step process.
+Typically, rebuilding your smile with dental implants is a multi-step process.
 After your dental implant is initially placed, your jaw will need to heal for 4-6 months before the restoration (the visible portion of the dental implant) can be placed.
 However, if you’re in good health and in a rush to get your new smile, you may be a candidate for All-On-4/ Teeth-in-a-Day.
 This method strategically places dental implants in the thickest parts of your jawbone to firmly hold a set of dentures in place.
 Within just one day, you can enjoy a fully rebuilt set of pearly whites!

 Will My Insurance Cover Dental Implants?